 Library

-The Library at Chipping Norton School plays an important role in supporting all students to become confident independent learners and to develop a love of reading.
+‘Everybody Reading’ is one of Chipping Norton School’s mission statements.
+The Library plays an important role in supporting all students to become confident independent learners and to develop a love of reading.
 As part of our continuing commitment to improve book resources we are constantly increasing and upgrading stock.
 Suggestions for book purchases are always welcomed.

 The Library and Study Tube are open daily from 8.15 am until 4.15pm and students are welcome to read books, borrow resources or do homework during these hours.
 Students are also able to use the Study Tube computers to take Accelerated Reader quizzes during break, lunch and after school.